devJuanS/fullstackopen-course/part-02/phonebook/README.md

 ## Step 2: Prevent user to add a duplicated name.

 **Goal**: Issue a warning with the `alert` command when an existing name is submitted.

+## Step 3: Allowing users to add phone numbers to the phone book.

+**Goal**: Add a second input element to add phone numbers.